hdoupe/mesh/README.md

-# Glue/Remote-Kernel-Protocol+ (RKP(P)/ reads as: "Remote Kernel Protocol Plus")/IRPC
+# Multiple-language Endpoint Submission Handler (MESH)

-`irpc` facilitates cross platform development.
-Currently, this project is experimental, and we are actively working to improve its functionality and optimize its architecture. `irpc` should be easy to use, understand, modify, and extend.
+`mesh` facilitates cross platform development.
+Currently, this project is experimental, and we are actively working to improve its functionality and optimize its architecture. `mesh` should be easy to use, understand, modify, and extend.
 This project has been developed with two problems in mind:

 - how to easily integrate a library written in Fortran with a library written in Python
 - how to easily integrate Python libraries that are likely to have incompatible dependency requirements